sharanair29/tigerlab/README.md

 Caching could be implemented for the dashboard page as well.
 Right now it is only implemented on the analytics page.
 More tests could be done.

+On the OUTPUT page and DASHBOARD PAGE, if a huge amount of data is loaded the tables will be an endless scroll with data lag, it is best to implement Pagination should there be a huge amount of data uploads, the pagination can be implemented in pages or an infinite scroll with AJAX calling on data as the user scrolls instead of a one time data dump.

 Dashboard for file submit, ranking, and points

 <img width="1159" alt="dashboard" src="https://user-images.githubusercontent.com/94154731/219814906-cb889473-77c4-40bc-89e9-d333f3ed84e7.png">